solarii/Local-Emotions/README.md

 Sentiment analysis and heatmap visualization for geolocated tweets
 ==================

 This project was made as a part of summer research project for Aalto university's Ambient Intelligence Research Team.

-Learn more about the team: http://ambientintelligence.aalto.fi/
+You can learn more about the team and our work at: http://ambientintelligence.aalto.fi/

-With it you can crawl for tweets with your preferred searchterms (keywords, locations, users), sentiment analyze them for positive and negative opinions, and then visualize them as a heatmap based on their location.
+With this application you can crawl for tweets with your preferred searchterms (keywords, locations, users etc.), do an sentiment analyzation for them (positive, negative or neutral opinion), and then visualize them as a heatmap based on their location.

 Required installations
 ------------------

-You need to have your system running Python 3.x and install some libraries.
+You need to have your system running Python 3.x and install some required libraries.

 	pip3 install tweepy
 	pip3 install vader